This is an official version.

 (7) Copies of documents produced under this section are not required to be returned to the person who provided them.

-13.3 (1) Where the minister considers it necessary for the administration of this Act, the minister may direct a person, having on deposit or under his or her control or for safekeeping funds of a seller, to retain those funds and to hold them until the minister in writing revokes the direction or consents to release a particular fund from the direction, or until a judge of the Trial Division orders otherwise.
+13.3 (1) Where the registrar considers it necessary for the administration of this Act, the registrar may direct a person, having on deposit or under his or her control or for safekeeping funds of a seller, to retain those funds and to hold them until the registrar in writing revokes the direction or consents to release a particular fund from the direction, or until a judge of the Trial Division orders otherwise.

 (2) A direction under subsection (1) that names a bank or other financial institution shall apply only to a branch of the bank or other financial institution identified in the direction.